What is the difference between sponges and corals?

 Corals are cnidarians, related to jellyfish and anemones.
 More complex than sponges, they have differentiated tissue and a true intestine.
 Corals look like isolated individuals, but they are actually huge colonies made up of several genetically identical polyps a few millimeters in diameter.
 These polyps have stinging tentacles, which is characteristic of cnidarians.
 Instead of relying on food particles for food, corals get much of their nutrition from symbiotic algae, which give them their color.
 Corals cannot live as deep as sponges, most are in the photic zone, where light can reach their algae, but some species are found as deep as 3,000 m (9,842 ft).

-See also What is bulk feed?
+See also What is aerobic metabolism?

 Sponges and corals are members of very ancient lineages that probably diverged from other animals 600 million years ago.
 Sponges were long thought to be the most basic sponges and corals, but recent genetic studies have indicated that the ancestors of corals, the earliest cnidarians, actually diverged from other animals first, and that sponges probably came from a lineage that was simplified second. .